 All faculty members must submit names of visitors to the security desk prior to their arrival so that the guards can verify that these visitors are approved to gain access.
 Visitors will be required to sign-in with security and give them a form of identification (driver’s license, student ID, etc.) to be held at the security desk.

-NEC community members are required to leave their IDs in the card slot in the front window of the practice room they are utilizing.
+NEC community members are required to leave their IDs in the card slot located on the front window of the practice room they are utilizing.
 This helps us to better regulate the designated priority rooms and ensures that non-community members aren’t making use of precious practice room space.

 If your ID stops working, is stolen, lost, or in any way needs replacing, you may go to Building Operations (295 Huntington Ave, Suite 207) to obtain a new one.
 If your card has stopped working (due to demagnetization or a similar physical problem), then a new card must be printed.